 Glen Johnson, Governance Council Chair, called the meeting to order at 1:35 P.M.

-In opening, Glen thanked Brain for being the Interim Chari in his absence, and made motion to accept the minutes of the November 16, 2022, Governance Council Meeting.
+In opening, Glen thanked Brian for being the Interim Chari in his absence, and made motion to accept the minutes of the November 16, 2022, Governance Council Meeting.
 The minutes were accepted, and the Dean took the floor.

 Dean’s Report